-This Starbucks Pink Drink recipe is the PERFECT copycat, & comes together with 5 easy ingredients like passion tea, white grape juice & strawberry sparkling water.
+This Starbucks Pink Drink recipe is the PERFECT copycat, made with passion tea, white grape juice & strawberry sparkling water.

 Ingredients in Starbucks pink drink